Jeff Skinner Game Preview: Sabres vs. Flyers

 Skinner Season Stats Insights

-- In 9 games this season, Skinner has averaged 17:33 on the ice, while putting up a plus-minus of -1.
+- Skinner has averaged 17:21 of ice time this season (with a plus-minus rating of -1).

-- Skinner has scored a goal in four of nine games this year, netting multiple goals in one of them.
+- Skinner has scored a goal in four of 10 games this year, netting multiple goals in one of them.

-- In six of nine games this year, Skinner has recorded a point, and three of those games included multiple points.
+- In seven of 10 games this year, Skinner has recorded a point, and three of those games included multiple points.

-- Skinner has an implied probability of 58.8% to go over his point total based on the odds.
+- Skinner's odds on his points over/under carry an implied probability of 61.7% that he hits the over.

-- There is a 35.7% chance of Skinner having more than 0.5 assists, based on the moneyline odds.
+- The implied probability of Skinner going over his assist prop bet, based on the odds, is 40%.

 Sign up for Underdog fantasy today.